Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Introduction

-We then answer a collection of questions about primary sequences $P$ and their $P$-valid plane trees.
-The first set assume we are given a primary structure and ask about the possible secondary structures: \begin{itemize} \item Can we find a valid plane tree for $P$ if one exists?
+We answer a collection of questions about primary sequences $P$ and their $P$-valid plane trees.
+The first set assume we are given a primary structure and ask about the possible secondary structures: \begin{itemize} \item Can we determine if a valid plane tree for $P$ exists, and if so find it?
 (Yes, by a greedy algorithm described in Definition \ref{def: greedy algorithm}.) \item Given a primary sequence $P$ with at least one valid plane tree, how many orbits does it have under the action of valid local moves?
-(Just one, by Theorem \ref{theorem: graph is connected}.) \item Valid local moves of type 2 are a kind of collapsing operation on valid plane trees.
-When can we apply valid local moves of type 2?
-(On all trees except the tree produced by the greedy algorithm; see Corollary \ref{cor: unique sink}.) \end{itemize} The second set of questions asks about the possible primary sequences that satisfy various constraints: \begin{itemize} \item How many sequences have exactly $k$ valid plane trees?
-(See Proposition \ref{proposition: bounding V(P)}, which says none if $k > C_n$, and Proposition \ref{proposition: nothing between C_n and C_{n-1}}, which says none if $C_{n-1}<k<C_n$, and other results in Section \ref{sec: number of valid trees}.) \item How does the number of valid plane trees depend on the choice of sequence length $2n$ and alphabet size $2m$?
-(See Section \ref{sec: number of valid trees} for some results.) \item How many sequences $P$ have a valid plane tree?
-(Relatively few--Theorem \ref{theorem: limiting zero} shows that the ratio of sequences with a valid plane tree to all sequences approaches zero as the size of the plane tree increases.) \end{itemize} Many open questions are also included throughout the document.
+(Just one, by Theorem \ref{theorem: graph is connected}.) \item Valid local moves of type 2 are a kind of collapsing operation on valid plane trees, defined in Definition \ref{def: local moves}.
+They allow us to create a directed graph whose vertices are the valid plane trees; for instance, there is a local move of type 2 from left to right in the plane trees in Figure \ref{fig: plane trees}.
+On which valid plane trees can a valid local move of type 2 be performed?
+(On all trees except the tree produced by the greedy algorithm; see Corollaries \ref{theorem: non-greedy trees have type 2} and \ref{cor: unique sink}.) \end{itemize} The second set of questions asks about the possible primary sequences that satisfy various constraints: \begin{itemize} \item How many sequences of length $2n$ have exactly $k$ valid plane trees?
+(See results in Section \ref{sec: number of valid trees}, including Remark \ref{remark: bounding V(P)} and Proposition \ref{proposition: nothing between C_n and C_{n-1}}, which say none if $k>C_n$ or if $C_{n-1}<k<C_n$ respectively.
+Also see recent work of Wagner \cite{Wagner}.) \item How does the collection of valid plane trees depend on the choice of sequence length $2n$ and alphabet size $2m$?
+(See Section \ref{sec: number of valid trees} for a preliminary study.) \item How many sequences $P$ have a valid plane tree?
+(Relatively few---Theorem \ref{theorem: limiting zero} shows that the ratio of sequences with a valid plane tree to all sequences approaches zero as {sequence length} increases.) \end{itemize}